The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 9 Different Types of Prospects

-You want to ensure you’re talking to a qualified prospect and know there’s a good chance of making the sale, to do so discover 9 types of prospects to maximise your sales results and strengthen your prospecting process:
+You want to ensure you’re talking to a qualified prospect and know there’s a good chance of making the sale.
+To do so, discover 9 types of prospects to maximize your sales results and strengthen your prospecting process:

 An Infographic listing the 9 different types of prospects to maximise your sales results and strengthen your prospecting process.